 One thing I’ve learned in the past 5 years is that Ohio has a lot of festivals.
 Through a blog I run, I have been fortunate enough to have documented 300 of them, only to constantly learn of others.

 Now I know there are at least 1,000.

-Of course, these festivals come in all forms, including music festivals, art festivals, festivals for beer and wine, and tons of town or community festivals.
+Of course, these festivals come in all forms, including music festivals, art festivals, and tons of town or community festivals.
 There are festivals with interesting themes like duct tape, skunks, Vikings and Dean Martin.

 We also have plenty of food fests that include BBQ festivals, ethnic food festivals, and local produce, such as apples, blueberries, corn, maple syrup, garlic, pawpaws, zucchini, strawberries, honey, tomatoes, dandelions, grapes, and melons.

 And let’s not forget pumpkins!

 Ohio has at least 10 pumpkin themed festivals, usually with plenty of pumpkin décor, growing competitions, and baked goods.
 There’s even one pumpkin festival that performs “punkin chunkin” or pumpkin catapulting.